fouadsfarijlani/HU-fundamentals-of-data-science-work/week-05/README.md

-<h3>The following file contains the assignment for week 05.</h3>
+The following file contains the assignment week 05.

-Given:
+<h3>Given</h3>:

-Part 1: Chuck Norris promptly killed Video for killing the Radio Star.
+<h4>Part 1: Chuck Norris promptly killed Video for killing the Radio Star</h4>.

 Chuck Norris facts are satirical factoids about martial artist and actor Chuck Norris that have become an Internet phenomenon and as a result, have become widespread in popular culture.